urlscan/urlscan-cli/docs/urlscan_pro_subscription_search.md

 ### Options

 ```
-      --datasource string   datasource to search in (scans or hostnames, defaults to scans) (default "scans")
+  -D, --datasource string   datasource to search in (scans or hostnames) (default "scans")
   -h, --help                help for search
 ```